Sunday, January 30, 2022

 The list is for articles about UFOs, but you will note that I have included some articles on UFO-ish phenomena as well, with discretion.

-Also, the list does not include book reviews, editorial comments, news briefs and incidental notes, although I allowed a few in the list for their significance.
+Also, the list does not include many book reviews, editorial comments, news briefs and incidental notes, although I allowed a few in the list for their significance.
 So, while references to things in major journals such as Nature and Science could have been included dozens and dozens of times, these were not really "peer-reviewed academic or scholarly articles."

-Oh, and I did not include articles from the Journal of Scientific Exploration nor the Journal of UFO Studies.
+Oh, and I did not include many articles from the Journal of Scientific Exploration nor the Journal of UFO Studies.
 While certainly peer-reviewed, these journals are not in the scientific mainstream community, and I wanted to create a list that showed that scientists outside of the ufology community have published such articles.

 I used APA style, with a slight modification here and there for consistency.
 (I know there are many punctuation typos, so I'm working on that.)
 I also need to italicize the journal titles.